YourongYe/Programming-Basics/Interpreted&Compiled.md

 # Interpreted Programming Language:
 Implementations are interpreters.
 The interpreter executes the program directly, translating each statement into machine code/instructions.
 Translation happens at runtime.
+The code is saved in the same format as you entered.

 # Compiled Programming Language:
 Implementations are compilers.
 Compilers (translators that generate machine code from source code),compiling a program into machine-language instructions.
 The program is complied before the execution happens.
+The code is complied and then saved as an executable file.

 # Difference:
 Compiled programs generally run faster than interpreted ones.